holepunchto/bare-module/README.md

 ### `import.meta.cache`

-A cache of loaded modules for this module.
-The same value as `module.cache` for the current module.
+The registry of loaded modules for this module's graph, keyed by URL href.
+The same value as `require.cache` for a CommonJS module of the same graph.

 ### `import.meta.dirname`